Toggle menu

 Granting your application

-If we grant your licence, we will monitor your café or restaurant, to make sure you are complying with the terms of the licence.
+If we grant your licence, we will routinely monitor your premises, to make sure that you are complying with the conditions of the licence.

-If we do not make a decision on your application with the 14 day period, your licence will be 'deemed granted'.
+If we do not make a decision on your application with the 28 day period, your licence will be 'deemed granted'.
 It will still be subject to the standard conditions.
-If 'deemed granted', your licence will be valid for one year, starting from the first day after the 14 day application period.
+If 'deemed granted', your licence will be valid for 2 years, starting from the first day after the 28 day application period.